 - The boudin sausage is a variable that can be changed up depending on your preference.
 There are hotter/milder versions as well as differing meats used.
 You could even add some chicken livers for even more depth of flavor.

-- Add some green onions or green peppers (bell pepper) for even more flavor.
+- Add some green onions, green peppers (bell pepper), parsley or celery for even more flavor.

 - You can even make your own boudin sausage meat too (instead of store bought).